 Indiana was awarded more than $221 million under the Hardest Hit Fund and is targeting low- to moderate-income homeowners whose primary residence is in any county in Indiana.
 The State of Indiana, through IHCDA, is exploring the use of a portion of the Hardest Hit Funds to demolish blighted and abandoned homes that are beyond repair.
 The goal is not simply to demolish abandoned homes, but to stabilize property values in Indiana communities.
 The proposed partnership between IHCDA and Indiana municipalities would allow communities to demolish blighted properties and offer a variety of end uses for the newly cleared properties including green space and redevelopment.
 IHCDA, Lt.
 Governor Sue Ellspermann, IHCDA’s Board Chair, Mayor Buttigieg and Senator Merritt believe that the demolition of abandoned and blighted homes would be a significant step toward rebuilding Hoosier communities.

 Since IHCDA’s announcement that it was exploring the use of Hardest Hit Funds to eliminate blighted and abandoned properties, many have expressed concern that doing so might detract from the mission of helping struggling homeowners avoid foreclosure.
 IHCDA would like to reassure the public that it is committed to using the majority of Hardest Hit Funds to help individual homeowners in need.
-As of September 30, 2013, more than 2,250 homeowners have received approximately $24 million in Hardest Hit Fund mortgage payment assistance; and another $49 million has been set aside to provide mortgage payment assistance to approved homeowners currently enrolled in the program.
+As of September 30, 2014, more than 4000 homeowners have received over $50 million in Hardest Hit Fund mortgage payment assistance.

 To provide ample lead time to lenders to adopt the revised Pre-Suit Notice, IHCDA now posts a FINAL version of the Pre-Suit Notice, as revised to comply with the terms of HEA 1122, at http://www.877gethope.org/ .
 Under Indiana law, lenders must adopt this Notice no later than January 1, 2011.